xiansongq/minimpsi/README.md

 python3 build.py -DVOLE_PSI_ENABLE_BOOST=ON
 ```

-If TCP/IP support is not required, then a minimal version of the library can be build by calling `python3 build.py`.
-See below and the cmake/python output for additional options.
-The user can manually call cmake as well.

 The output library `volepsi`,`miniMPSI`,`cPSI` and executable `frontend` will be written to `out/build/<platform>/`.
 The `frontend` can perform PSI based on files as input sets and communicate via sockets.
 See the output of `frontend` for details.